StrainBUSter CAN-bus module

 Signasoft 6000: Software for PICAS, StrainBUSter and Signalog 6000

 PEEKEL has developed an extremely user-friendly software package called Signasoft 6000.
-This software runs under Windows XP, Vista and Windows 7 and facilitates the (remote) configuration of the measuring amplifier system PICAS and Signalog 6000, but also for the StrainBUSter decentralized measurement modules.
-One Picas, a Picas and a StrainBUSter, a StrainBUSter and a Signalog 6000 and a Picas, all sorts of combinations are possible in one software package called Signasoft 6000.
+This software runs under Windows XP (SP3), Vista and Windows 7, 8.x, 10 and facilitates the (remote) configuration of the measuring amplifier system PICAS and Signalog 6000, but also for the StrainBUSter decentralized measurement modules.
+One PICAS, a PICAS and a StrainBUSter, a StrainBUSter and a Signalog 6000 and a PICAS, all sorts of combinations are possible in one software package called Signasoft 6000.
 It contains important features like the on-line reading of measured values as well as datalogging of all measurements for later evaluation.
 Below some printouts from that program.